On the frequentist validity of Bayesian limits: Applications and examples

 \subsection{Credible/confidence sets in metric spaces}

-When enlarging credible sets to confidence sets using a collection of subsets $B$ as in definition~\ref{def:confcred}, measurability (even closedness) of confidence sets is guaranteed if $B(\tht)$ is \emph{open} in $\Tht$ for all $\tht\in\Tht$. \begin{example} Let $\scrG$ be the Borel $\sigma$-algebra for a uniform topology on $\Tht$.
+When enlarging credible sets to confidence sets using a collection of subsets $B$ as in definition~\ref{def:confcred}, measurability of confidence sets is guaranteed if $B(\tht)$ is \emph{open} in $\Tht$ for all $\tht\in\Tht$. \begin{example} Let $\scrG$ be the Borel $\sigma$-algebra for a uniform topology on $\Tht$, like the weak and metric topologies of appendix~\ref{sec:defs}.
 Let $W$ denote a symmetric entourage and, for every $\tht\in\Tht$, define $B(\tht)=\{\tht'\in\Tht:(\tht,\tht')\in W\}$, a neighbourhood of $\tht$.
 Let $D$ denote any credible set.
-A confidence set $C'$ associated with $D$ under $B$ is such that the complement of $D$ contains the $W$-enlargement of the complement of $C'$.
-Equivalently, the $W$-enlargement of $D$ does not meet the complement of $C'$.
-So the minimal confidence set $C$ associated with $D$ is the $W$-enlargement of $D$.
+A confidence set associated with $D$ under $B$ is any set $C'$ such that the complement of $D$ contains the $W$-enlargement of the complement of $C'$.
+Equivalently (by the symmetry of $W$), the $W$-enlargement of $D$ does not meet the complement of $C'$.
+Then the minimal confidence set $C$ associated with $D$ is the $W$-enlargement of $D$.
 If the $B(\tht)$ are all open neighbourhoods (\eg\ whenever $W$ is a symmetric entourage from a fundamental system for the uniformity on $\Tht$), the minimal confidence set associated with $D$ is open.
-The most common examples include the Hellinger or total-variational metric uniformities, but weak topologies (like Prokhorov's or $\scrT_n$-topologies) and polar topologies are uniform too.\closebox \end{example} \begin{example} To illustrate example~\ref{ex:uniform} with a customary situation, consider a parameter space $\Tht$ with parametrization $\tht\mapsto P_{\tht}^n$, to define a model for \iid\ data $\samplen=(X_1,\ldots,X_n)\sim P_{\tht_0}^n$, for some $\tht_0\in\Tht$.
+The most common examples include the Hellinger or total-variational metric uniformities, but weak topologies (like Prohorov's or $\scrT_n$-topologies) and polar topologies are uniform too.\closebox \end{example} \begin{example} To illustrate example~\ref{ex:uniform} with a customary situation, consider a parameter space $\Tht$ with parametrization $\tht\mapsto P_{\tht}^n$, to define a model for \iid\ data $\samplen=(X_1,\ldots,X_n)\sim P_{\tht_0}^n$, for some $\tht_0\in\Tht$.
 Let $\scrD$ be the class of all pre-images of Hellinger balls, \ie\ sets $D(\tht,\ep)\subset\Tht$ of the form,

 for any $\tht\in\Tht$ and $\ep>0$.
 After choice of a Kullback-Leibler prior $\Pi$ for $\tht$ and calculation of the posteriors, choose $D_n$ equal to the pre-image $D(\hat{\tht}_n,\hat\ep_n)$ of a (\eg\ the one with the smallest radius, if that exists) Hellinger ball with credible level $1-o(a_n)$, $a_n=\exp(-n\alpha^2)$ for some $\alpha>0$.
 Assume, now, that for some $0<\ep<\alpha$, the $W$ of example~\ref{ex:uniform} is the Hellinger entourage $W=\{(\tht,\tht'):H(P_{\tht},P_{\tht'})<\ep\}$.
 Since Kullback-Leibler neighbourhoods are contained in Hellinger balls, the sets $D(\hat{\tht}_n,\hat\ep_n+\ep)$ (associated with $D_n$ under the entourage $W$), is a sequence of asymptotic confidence sets, provided the prior satisfies (\ref{eq:KLprior}).
 If we make $\ep$ vary with $n$, neighbourhoods of the form $B_n$ in example~\ref{ex:GGV} are contained in Hellinger balls of radius $\ep_n$, and in that case,